 Roll stabilization requires prompt adjustment of the magnitude and direction of thrust.
 Given the physical characteristics of the Voith Schneider Propeller, these adjustments are possible with the help of an electronic control system and VRS module.
 The VSP automatically creates an opposing moment to the wave movement, thus compensating for virtually all vessel roll.

 The electronic control system provides numerous control and assistance features.
 In addition, it is customized to the specific vessel and its propulsion system.

-Well-trained personnel ensure that the control system is used in the most efficient and fuel-saving manner.
-This is why Voith offers training courses tailored to the individual requirements.
+Well-trained personnel can ensure that the control system is used in the most efficient and fuel-saving manner.
+This is why Voith offers training courses tailored to the operator’s specific requirements.

-Practical questions such as "How do I control the vessel most efficiently?" or "Which feature supports me in which situation?" are just as much part of the training as the theoretical knowledge regarding the system and its control components.
+Practical questions such as "How do I control the vessel most efficiently?" or "Which feature supports me in which situation?" are just as much part of the training as Voith representatives share the technical knowledge regarding the system and its control components.
 The practical part of the training is done either on the Voith simulator or directly on the bridge of the customer's vessel.

 Practical experience not just out at sea

 On the Voith simulator, various maneuvers can be imitated using a fully equipped control stand.
 With the help of software, the control signals are applied as they would be by the electronic control system.
 Monitors display the view from the bridge onto the realistically modeled environment.
-Vessel speed, current propulsion system settings as well as fuel consumption are also indicated.
+Vessel speed, current propulsion system settings and fuel consumption are also indicated.

-The Voith simulator is used for example for the training of nautical staff.
+The Voith simulator can be used, for example, for the training of nautical staff.
 This practical application focuses on the efficient use of the propulsion system and therefore on the correct handling of the control system.
 In addition, fuel-saving vessel operation as well as behavior to prevent accidents can be practiced.
 The simulator can also help to plan complex maritime projects such as port expansions.